Designer Bob Nixon distanced himself from the ill-fated AMC Pacer

 This suggests a follow-up question: Did Nixon think that the Pacer’s exceptionally curved windshield base and ultra-low glass area in the rear of the car have withstood the test of time from a styling standpoint?
 I don’t.
 They gave the car awkward proportions and weren’t very practical either.

-More modest use of glass could have saved some weight, reduced the bathtub look and toned down the greenhouse’s heat-trapping predilections.
+More modest use of glass could have saved weight and toned down the greenhouse’s heat-trapping predilections.
 A less cab-forward design would have also given AMC more flexibility with its engine choices.

 The AMC Pacer had an unusual amount of glass area

-I suppose it’s understandable that Nixon can’t remember who was responsible for a car that was arguably the final nail in AMC’s coffin.
-However, if he needed a bit of help in jogging his memory, Nixon might have referred to Foster’s prolific writings about American Motors.
+I suppose it was understandable that Nixon didn’t want to acknowledge who was responsible for a car that was arguably the final nail in AMC’s coffin.
+However, Foster could have asked obvious follow-up questions.

 The 1978 AMC Pacer received a new grille that clashed with car's rounded shape